Awni00/relational-convolutions/rebuttals/icml/wwyA.md

 # Reviewer 4 (wwyA)

 Thank you for your review.
 We appreciate your positive feedback on the clarity of our writing and the strength of our experimental results.

-However, there seems to be a crucial misunderstanding regarding our proposed architecture that we would like to clarify.
+The review raises two weaknesses.
+However, both are based on a crucial misunderstanding of our proposed architecture.
+Thus, the two stated weaknesses are factually incorrect.
+In this rebuttal, we aim to explain and clarify, point by point.

+**Weakness 1**

-We would like to address an important misunderstanding regarding our proposed architecture.
-In your review, you describe our proposal as:
+In weakness 1 of your review, you describe our proposal as:
 >pairwise relation for the input is the "attention matrix", the paper then uses convolution network on top of the attention matrix.

-You cite this as a limitation to the novelty of our work (weakness 1). *This is **not** the architecture we propose*.
+You cite this as a limitation to the novelty of our work. *This is **not** the architecture we propose*.
 Our proposed method does not use spatial 2D convolutions.
 Rather, we propose a *novel* convolution-like operation which we call "relational convolutions".
-This is distinct from the spatial convolutions of CNNs, despite the similarity in name.
+This is distinct from the spatial convolutions of CNNs, despite the similarity in name, and addresses several key challenges in the domain of relational representation.
+Relational convolutions are similar only *in spirit* to spatial convolutions (hence the name), but the mathematical formulation is entirely different.

+**Weakness 2**

-In addition, the statement about the computational complexity of our method (weakness 2) is also incorrect (perhaps as a result of this misunderstanding):
+In addition, the statement about the computational complexity of our method in weakness 2 is also incorrect (it seems as a result of this misunderstanding):
 >I assume the total complexity is at least O(n^3) (n is input number), cannot scale.

-We would like to clarify that the computational complexity scales linearly with the number of inputs, as explained in Section 3.2 of the paper.
+We would like to clarify that *the computational complexity scales ***linearly*** with the number of inputs*, as explained in Section 3.2 (L215-242) of the paper.
+In fact, achieving this favorable computational complexity requires solving key technical challenges that are addressed by our proposed architecture.

 We will explain both of these points in detail below.
 We aim to clarify any confusion and provide an overview of our proposed method, highlighting its novelty and distinguishing features.

-## Understanding the relational convolutions architecture: correcting some misunderstandings
+## Understanding the relational convolutions architecture: correcting some misunderstandings (weakness 1)

 > Novelty is limited and some part is confusion. pairwise relation for the input is the "attention matrix", the paper then uses convolution network on top of the attention matrix. why choose convolution on this level of reasoning? the inductive bias for convolution is locality. however, there is no this type of this attributes on pairwise relation obtained by MD-IPR layer in the model.

 **Our proposed architecture does *not* involve applying a convolutional network on top of the attention matrix**.
-As you mention, the inductive bias for CNNs is spatial locality, which does not make sense as a way to process the relation tensor produced by the MD-IPR layer. **The "relational convolution" operation is a novel operation we propose which is distinct from the spatial convolution operation in CNNs**.
-In particular, **in relational convolutions, the convolution is with respect to *groups*, not spatial translations as in the 2D spatial convolutions of CNNs.**
+As you mention, the inductive bias for CNNs is spatial locality, which does not make sense as a way to process the relation tensor produced by the MD-IPR layer. **The "relational convolution" operation is a novel operation we propose that is distinct from the spatial convolution operation in CNNs**.
+In particular, **in relational convolutions, the convolution is with respect to *groupings of objects* (which can be learned), not spatial translations as in the spatial convolutions of CNNs.**

 We will explain the proposed architecture below in more detail and emphasize how it differs from the spatial convolutions of CNNs.